furiouskermit/NotificationsPage/README.md

 ### What I learned

-When I press the tab button, the notification lists are not focused. <li></li> tags don't have focus function, so I changed them as <a></a> to make them focus.
+When I press the tab button, the notification lists are not focused. li tags don't have focus function, so I changed them into a tags to make them focus.

 ## Author